fbradyirl/fbradyirl_archive.github.io/_posts/2017-02-27-use-your-raspberry-pi-as-a-home-automation-hub.md

 #### Device Tracking

 To start off, I wanted to have some kind of device tracking, to know when the house is occupied.
-You can use motion sensors for this, or do like I did, and hook into your home router.
+You can use motion sensors for this, or use your home router to do the tracking for you.

-In my case, I am using OpenWRT on my router, and Home Assistant is able to query it for associated devices on the network.
+In my case, I am using [OpenWRT][5] on my router, and Home Assistant is able to query it for associated devices on the network.
 The idea here, is that when you leave the house, you leave the wifi network and you get dropped from the route `arp` table after a few minutes.

 Here is my config to add the router.